A man walking across a field with his dog

 Seek support for very low-fat diet

-A registered dietician nutritionist (RDN) could offer personalized dietary guidance, including tips on reading nutrition labels, selecting appropriate foods at the grocery store, and making healthy choices when dining out or eating in unfamiliar settings, such as other people’s homes.
+A registered dietitian nutritionist (RDN) could offer personalized dietary guidance, including tips on reading nutrition labels, selecting appropriate foods at the grocery store, and making healthy choices when dining out or eating in unfamiliar settings, such as other people’s homes.

 Your RDN may be able to help you put together the best possible plan to meet your needs: